February language arts activities can bring engagement and fun to a dreary month.

 Write about love with middle schoolers—seriously!

 When I taught middle school, my students were jaded about Valentine’s Day.
 I created an activity to expand their understanding of love, of how humans express love.
-Basically, I asked students to think beyond romance and dating.
+Basically, I asked students to think beyond romance and candy hearts.

 Coloring

 Students enjoy coloring.
 Many students doodle or create to add to their notes, to occupy their minds, or to express themselves.
-I’ve written previously about the benefits of coloring that I see.
+I’ve written previously about the benefits of coloring that educators see.
+During February, we use these grammar coloring activities.

-Years ago, I combined grammar and coloring because I figured that if students were stressed from grammar lessons, maybe they would be less stressed from coloring.
+Years ago, I combined grammar and coloring because If students were stressed from grammar lessons, maybe they would be less stressed from coloring?

 The idea wasn’t completely wrong, but overall, I found that coloring while studying grammar had a larger benefit: The formatting encouraged students to practice the concept twice.
 Students work through the practice sentences (sentence structure, pictured above), and then they re-check their sentences as they color.

-Plus, older students still enjoy seeing their schoolwork hung in the classroom.
+Plus, the grammar activities worked well for independent practice or in small groups.
+Finally, older students still enjoy seeing their schoolwork hung in the classroom.

 President’s Day